learnthamby/simple-slide-banner-show/README.md

-# simple-slide-banner-show
+# simple-slide(banner) show
-Slider with thumbnail
+Slider with thumbnail with play pause button